 - Fluids and electrolytes—given by IV or taken by mouth

 - Medicines to lower fever and ease pain

 - Antibiotics—in certain cases such as a blood infection

 - Wash hands often.

 - Wash cutting boards and kitchen tools with hot soapy water before and after handling raw foods.

 - Use a different cutting board for raw meats.

 - Cook foods as advised.
-Consider using a thermometer.
+Use a thermometer.

-- Place foods in the refrigerator as soon as possible.
+- Put foods in the refrigerator as soon as possible.